jussivirkkala/Blazor-Links/README.md

 # Blazor-Links

-2023-08-10 Cross platform, browser based Blazor progressive web application (PWA) for displaying html links with page navigation.
+2023-08-13 Cross platform, browser based Blazor progressive web application (PWA) for displaying html links with page navigation.
 Links are read from json file.
 Also supporting https://username:password@ links.
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND...
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND (MIT)...

-NOTICE THAT USERNAME AND PASSWORD ARE STORED IN BROWSER LOCALSTORAGE.
-APPS IN SAME DOMAIN AND XSS CAN ACCESS THOSE.

 Repository contains both Blazor C# source code and binary together.
-I know it is not optimal.
 You can test from [](https://jussivirkkala.github.io/Blazor-Links/)https://jussivirkkala.github.io/Blazor-Links/

 # Cloning